Follow In The Footsteps of Pugin

 Starting from the East Cliff, follow in Pugin's footsteps as you make your way to the West Cliff, along the route of a self-guided walk around Ramsgate, highlighting the architecture and buildings associated with Pugin and his family.

-Located in Victoria Parade gardens close to the Granville Cinema and Theatre looking out to sea is a marble bust of Edward Pugin, one of Augustus's three sons.
+Located in Victoria Parade gardens close to the Granville Cinema looking out to sea is a marble bust of Edward Pugin, one of Augustus's three sons.
 Across the road, now private residences, The Granville Hotel housed lavish fittings, Turkish baths and every luxury.
 On the top of the building are two Granville lions and these can also be seen on the gate piers to Pugin’s own home - The Grange and by the Granville Cinema

 As you walk from the East Cliff to the West Cliff along the harbour, you can sample the cosmopolitan vibe at the array of places offering stunning views across the harbour and marina.
 The harbour was where Pugin moored and sailed from in his lugger ‘Caroline’.